 In superposition, these quantum bits allow for different sorts of computer algorithms to solve completely different sorts of problems than today's classical machines.
 These could be for modeling complex chemical reactions, discovering new exotic materials, or potentially even efficiently cracking online security systems.

 The computer running your iPhone has billions of classical bits.
-In quantum tech engineers are still struggling to develop machines beyond a few dozen quantum bits.
+In quantum technology engineers are still struggling to develop machines beyond a few dozen quantum bits.

 Qubits easily lose their 'quantumness' and become boring, classical switches very easily.
 This fragility, called 'decoherence', is the central problem facing the field.